Larry-444/ai_case_study/README.md

 developed the GPU, igniting deep learning into the modern AI era of computing with the GPU acting as the brain of computers, robots and self-driving vehicles.

-What are the other major companies in this field?
+Other major companies in this field of AI, high performance computing, chip making, AI hardware market, and data centers are:
-ASML, GOOGLE, MICROSOFT, META, INTEL, and
+IBM, Marvell Technologies, Synopsys, Amazon, Alibaba Cloud, Huawei, Cisco Systems, Apple, GOOGLE, MICROSOFT, META, INTEL, AMD, Qualcomm, TSMC, and Micron Technology.
-MICRO DEVICES are a few of the other companies in the field of AI and chip making.
+These companies directly compete with Nvidia.

 ## Results